AndrewBai-Marketing/go-for-it/README.md

 ## Bayesian Clock Consumption Model

 A critical component for late-game accuracy is the **asymmetric clock consumption** between action-outcome pairs.
-Unlike point estimates, we model this with full Bayesian uncertainty.
+We model this with full Bayesian uncertainty.

 **Model.** For each action-outcome pair $(a, o)$, clock consumption follows: